alexboo/phalcon-annotation-mapper/README.md

 ### Install

-You can install it using the compositor
+You can install it using the composer

 ```
 composer require alexboo/phalcon-annotation-mapper